 The 1800s would have found Craighouse busy for other reasons as well.
 The road that now follows the south and part of the east coast of Jura was built to facilitate the droves of Islay cattle being herded from the Sound of Islay crossing at Feolin (where today's Islay ferry operates) to Lagg, from where cattle were ferried across the five miles of the Sound of Jura to the mainland, en route to markets in central Scotland.
 The passing traffic would certainly have added interest to life in Craighouse and an impetus to its economy.

 During the era of the steamers, which finally came to an end in the decades after World War Two, Craighouse could be reached by sea directly from a number of locations in mainland Scotland.
 Since car ferries became the normal mode of transport, the direct links have largely disappeared, though the village remains a port of call for passing sailors from around the UK and Europe, and for the occasional larger ship such as the Hebridean Princess.
-The exception to the loss of direct links has been in the shape of a passenger ferry service from Craighouse to Tayvallich on the mainland, which got under way in 2008 using an advanced RIB type vessel with a cabin.
-Public funding was cut in early 2011 but a reduced service continued.
+The exception to the loss of direct links has been in the shape of a passenger ferry service from Craighouse to Tayvallich on the mainland, which got under way in 2008 using an advanced RIB-type vessel with a cabin.

 The original stone pier built to serve the distillery has been supplemented in recent years by a much longer pier built at the south end of the village.
 The end of the newer pier offers excellent views over the village and of the island more widely.